kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 The credentials of a "CloudLocate Location Thing" and a "Thing" with MQTT can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)

+A "CloudLocate Location Thing" and a "CloudLocate node" in the Flows are available.
+You may choose either one or use both of them with double charged

 The [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card) with MQTT-SN is also available in the code.

 ## Modify the parameters for testing